Chapa de Mota

-Chapa de Mota is one of 125 municipalities located in the northwest of Mexico State.
+Chapa de Mota (Anyãnttöhö, 'head of the mountain') is one of 125 municipalities located in the northwest of Mexico State.
 The municipal seat is the village of Chapa de Mota and largest town is San Felipe Coamango.

 It is located in the north part of the State of Mexico.
 By car, it is two hours from Mexico City.

 The town

 The Chapa de Mota area was first inhabited in the early 16th century by different ethnic groups; however, the Otomis had the control over the whole zone and established the original village.
 The Mexica eventually conquered the area.